jeremeamia/FunctionParser/README.md

 ## Introduction

 The FunctionParser has the ability to take a reflected function or method and retrieve it's code.
 In the case of a Closure, it will also get the names and values of any closed upon variables (i.e. variables in the "use" statement).
-It relies on PHP lexical scanner, so the PHP tokenizer must be enabled in order to use the library.
+It relies on PHP tokenizer, so PHP must be compiled with the `--enable-tokenizer` flag in order for the tokenizer to be available.

     use FunctionParser\FunctionParser;